-- 11. Recognize that the underground economy for these compounds now comprises over half of sales, so it is imperative that a legal path to market exists for properly produced, formulated, and marketed products. - 12.
-Increase surveillance testing of suspect products sold in general retail stores and online. - 13.
-Recognize the harm potentially caused by the proliferation of unregulated synthesized and/or intoxicating products as compared to beneficial cannabis products which are produced in accordance conventional food manufacturing regulations; the halo of efficacy and safety of marijuana, especially compared to alcohol, is being destroyed by the negative consequences of gray market D8 and D10 derivatives. - 14.
-Provide public education about the potential dangers of cannabinoids which are not produced in accordance with conventional food manufacturing safety regulations and/or are illegally produced intoxicating cannabinoids that may contain chemical residues, impurities, and adulterants that can cause sever harm including death. - 15.
-Maintain a firewall between dietary supplement products containing full spectrum hemp extract and other non-intoxicating hemp products that are compliant with the Farm Bill, versus intoxicating cannabis products, including especially D8 and D10.
-Dietary supplements are under attack by powerful forces in Washington, and we must take care to ensure that the integrity of safety studies on certain non-intoxicating hemp products such as dietary supplements containing full spectrum hemp products are maintained, upheld and observed so we can provide them no reason to suspect the safety of CBD dietary supplement products. - 16.
+- 13. Recognize the harm potentially caused by the proliferation of unregulated synthesized and/or intoxicating products as compared to beneficial cannabis products which are produced in accordance conventional food manufacturing regulationsat the halo of efficacy and safety of marijuana, especially compared to alcohol, is being destroyed by the negative consequences of gray market D8 and D10 derivatives. - 14.
+Provide public education about the potential dangers of: - cannabinoids which are not produced in accordance with conventional food manufacturing safety regulations and which illegally produced intoxicating cannabinoids that may contain chemical residues, impurities, and adulterants that can cause sever harm including death: - intoxicating cannabinoids. - 15.
+Maintain a firewall between dietary supplement products containing full spectrum hemp extract and other non-intoxicating hemp products, compliant with the Farm Bill, and intoxicating cannabis marijuana products, includingespecially D8 and D10.
+Dietary supplements are under attack by powerful forces in Washington, and we must take care to ensure that the integrity of safety studies on certain non-intoxicating hemp products such as dietary supplements containing full spectrum hemp products are maintained, upheld and observedso we can provide them no reason to suspect the safety of CBD dietary supplement products. - 16.
 Share the economic opportunity with minority, marginalized, and formerly incarcerated communities, including access to capital and equal treatment under the law.